Divisions of the Liberation Tigers of Tamil Eelam: Sothiya Regiment

-Mathana Regiment

-Mathanaa regiment was the second eastern women's regiment of LTTE.
-This regiment consisted of eastern women regular cadets.
-It was named after the former commander of the Anbarasi regiment Nagenthiram Karunathevi alias Lt.
-Col Mathana.

 Intelligence wing

 Tiger Organization Security Intelligence Service

 Tiger Organization Security Intelligence Service aka TOSIS, formed in December 1983, was the intelligence service of LTTE.
 It was run by Pottu Amman.
 Kapil Amman served as its deputy leader.
 TOSIS had been instrumental in all of the attacks of LTTE, especially the Black Tiger suicide attacks.
 TOSIS had played a crucial role in identifying Gopalaswamy Mahendraraja alias Mahattaya had been leaking secrets to India's Research and Analysis Wing.
 The responsibility of administering the LTTE's intelligence wing was entrusted to Pottu Amman in mid 1988 by Prabhakaran.
 Before that, it was run by a person called Vasanthan, who left the organization in 1987.
 Most of its cardres were killed in May 2009.
-Present status in unknown.
+Present status is unknown.

 Military intelligence

 LTTE's military intelligence was separate from TOSIS and was headed by Shanmuganathan Ravishankar alias Colonel.
 Charles.
 He was killed in a Sri Lanka Army Long Range Reconnaissance Patrol (LRRP) claymore attack in Pallemadu, Mannar in January 2008.